Blade is Still #BlackBoyJoy

 Trying to Ice-skate Uphill

-The Blade character was a mid-level Marvel superhero created back in the 1970s during the blaxploitation era.
+The Blade character was a mid-level Marvel superhero created in the 1970s during the blaxploitation era.
 In the 1998 movie, Blade’s background, abilities, and personality were altered and updated for a 1990s vibe.
 This movie was all about 90s swag, and Wesley Snipes’ portrayal of Blade is still one of his career highlights.
-Although Denzel Washington and Lawrence Fishburne were considered for the lead role, Wesley Snipes (who had been established since the early 90s) would be the one to star in the movie.
+Although Denzel Washington and Lawrence Fishburne were considered for the lead role, Wesley Snipes (who established himself as one of the few black leading men in film in the early 90s) would be tapped for the lead role.

 This movie would define the action-horror genre and give birth to the superhero film renaissance of the 2000s and 2010s.
 Blade was the Matrix before the Matrix.
 Its influence was widespread.
 For example, Blade gave filmmakers the idea to dress some of Marvel’s greatest superheroes, like the X-Men, in all-black uniforms in their film versions.
 It single-handedly saved the superhero movie genre and led to Marvel’s current domination in film and television.
 With Disney’s unlimited bank account at their disposal and over 60 years of comic book history, the Marvel movie train doesn’t appear to be slowing down.